Price based on lowest available cruise only fare for double occupancy. Subject to change at any time.

 With spaces fit for a king or queen, our Royal Suites deliver on style and comfort.
 Separate living, dining, and sleeping areas provide all the room you need to relax in luxury.

 Unwind in a luxuriously large living area featuring floor to ceiling panoramic windows.
-The Royal Suite features our luxury Cashmere™ Mattress, a primary bathroom with a large soaking tub, a separate shower, a double sink vanity, and a spacious private veranda.
+The Royal Suite features our Cashmere™ Mattress, a primary bathroom with a large soaking tub, a separate shower, a double sink vanity, and a spacious private veranda.
 No matter where you are in this suite, you'll enjoy stunning views of the sea, the way every royal should.

 Highlights